 Sam: They are pretty full on days and we don’t stop to take breaks for lunch and don’t take the risk of going away from the reception to order dinner, so we would be very grateful for a meal at the reception to give us some fuel to keep going!

 Ali: We then edit our images and choose over 800 photos (depending on your package), a mixture of colour and black and white, and send you an online gallery in around 8 weeks.
-You’ll get a few sneak peaks within 10 days of your wedding day.
+You’ll get some sneak peaks within 10 days of your wedding day.
 During busy months it might take a bit longer.
 We view your wedding portfolio as a work of art, and we won’t rush it.
 So if it is taking a little while it is because we are making sure it is the best quality possible.

 Sam: Yeah, sometimes life happens.
 We have so many postponements from Covid last year that we have had to fit in this year along with new enquiries, but most of our couples are understanding.
 We never give anything back just to meet the deadline.
 We keep working until the product is the absolute best it can be.
 Cinematography takes a little (sometimes a lot) longer to return.
 There’s many hours of re-watching the film, and handcrafting it so it is artistic and truthful to the day.
 It’s a huge process!
 Depending on the season, films often take 10-16 weeks.